ucsd-dvs/DVS/README.md

 * import into IntelliJ
 * make sure you have your own libopencv in resources/opencv folder
-* right click build.gradle > Synchronize 'build.gradle'.
+* right click on project > Synchronize 'build.gradle'.
 This should install all dependencies
 * install lombok plugin.
   * File > Settings > Plugins > Browser Repositories... > search for "Lombok Plugin"
 * enable annotation processing.